qian256/HoloLensARToolKit/README.md

 ===
 Author: [Long Qian](http://longqian.me/aboutme)

-Date: 2017-05-13
+Date: 2017-05-15

 ## Overview
 **HoloLensARToolKit** is a successful experiment to integrate [ARToolKit](http://artoolkit.org/) (v5.3.2) with [HoloLens](https://www.microsoft.com/microsoft-hololens/en-us), or generally UWP (Universal Windows Platform).
 With fiducial marker tracking provided by ARToolKit, plus the indoor localization of HoloLens, many Augmented Reality applications would be made possible.

 This repository contains:
-- Wrapper of [ARToolKit5](https://github.com/artoolkit/artoolkit5) for UWP
+- `ARToolKitUWP/`: Wrapper of [ARToolKit5](https://github.com/artoolkit/artoolkit5) for UWP
-- Unity package to interface the native library
+- `ARToolKitUWP-Unity/` or `ARToolKitUWP.unitypackage`: Unity package to interface the native library
-- Some sample Unity scenes to demo the use of them
+- `HoloLensARSample/`: Some sample Unity scenes to demo the use of them
-- Link to camera calibration of HoloLens
+- `HoloLensCamCalib/`: Link to camera calibration of HoloLens

 ## What's new in v0.2?

 HoloLensARToolKit v0.2 involves a re-write of video pipeline, taking advantage of [Windows.Media.Capture APIs](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture).
-Compared to [v0.1](https://github.com/qian256/HoloLensARToolKit/releases/tag/v0.1) where the frame data is achieved via Unity WebcamTexture, Windows.Media.Capture provides direct access to video control, and is able to be parallelized.
+Compared to [v0.1](https://github.com/qian256/HoloLensARToolKit/releases/tag/v0.1) where the frame data is achieved via Unity WebcamTexture, Windows UWP APIs provide direct access to video control.

 The current implementation uses .NET [Task-based Asynchronous Pattern](https://msdn.microsoft.com/en-us/library/hh873177(v=vs.141).aspx) widely, to parallelize video capture, tracking, and Unity rendering.
-The dependency between video capture, tracking and Unity rendering is loosened.
+The dependency between each module is loosened.
 HoloLensARToolKit v0.2 is able to achieve: **rendering at 45-60 fps, video capture at 30 fps, and tracking at 25-30 fps** performance.

 In addition, matrix code mismatch issue is fixed, and coordinate system representation is more consistent.